-Lease receivable at December 31, 2022 for which the City is a lessor, is comprised of the following individual noncancelable lease agreement:
+Lease receivable at December 31, 2024 for which the City is a lessor, is comprised of the following individual noncancelable lease agreement:

 Building lease with United States Postal Service recorded in the General Fund.
-The final renewal option began in March 2020 and continues through March 2025.
-Rent is payable in annual installments of \$49,356.
+The final renewal option began in March 2020 and continues through March 2025, but there was an extension signed during the current year to extend through March 2027.
+Rent is payable in annual installments of \$49,356 through March 2025, then \$60,000 through March 2027.
+The lease receivable was remeasured and modified for the extension in the current year.

-The present value of future minimum lease payments as of December 31, 2022 for governmental leases of \$109,626 is recorded as a right-to-use lease receivable in the government-wide and fund financial statements.
-The related deferred inflow of resources as of December 31, 2022 of \$109,626 is recorded in the fund financial statements.
+The present value of future minimum lease payments as of December 31, 2024 for governmental leases of \$130,027 is recorded as a right-to-use lease receivable in the government-wide and fund financial statements.
+The related deferred inflow of resources as of December 31, 2024 of \$130,027 is recorded in the fund financial statements.

-Governmental fund inflows of resources during the current year include \$47,997 in base lease revenues and \$1,359 in lease interest revenues.
+Governmental fund inflows of resources during the current year include \$47,038 in base lease revenues and \$2,318 in lease interest revenues.
+No variable payments were recorded.